How to Paint the Walls of Your RV

 Next, you’ll want to clean the walls to prepare them for paint.
 The most popular option for this seems to be TSP or TSP substitute, which is a degreaser and cleaning agent often used to prep walls before painting.

-Basically you’ll want to clean the walls with the TSP/TSP substitute (follow the directions) or an Alternative Option and make sure to wipe them down with water afterwards.
-Then let them dry fully before painting.
-I’d wait a day to paint just to be safe, otherwise your paint may not adhere properly.
+Basically, you’ll want to clean the walls and let them dry fully before painting.
+I’d wait a day to paint just to be safe, otherwise, your paint may not adhere properly.